google/oss-fuzz/docs/clusterfuzz.md

 ## Coverage reports

-You can also visualise the coverage for your fuzzer by going to our coverage report links, where we highlight the parts of source code that are being reached.
+We also provide coverage reports, where we highlight the parts of source code that are being reached by your fuzzer.

 ![coverage_1]
 (https://raw.githubusercontent.com/google/oss-fuzz/master/docs/freetype_coverage_1.png)